PhilMele/M4Project/README.md

-in rateform, add a validator that prevents user adding another rate with same hour range re-add fields to all forms check if payment confirmation email is sent twice again
+in rateform, add a validator that prevents user adding another rate with same hour range re-add fields to all forms check if payment confirmation email is sent twice again In history setcion: add pagination + filter to make the search of specific transaction easier.

 # M4Project - GeoPay